 Legal Practice 1 - Part B

-It introduces the practice of law, focussing on litigation and legal transactions legal actions and and gives emphasis to professional responsibility and ethical behaviour.
+It introduces the practice of law, focusing on litigation and legal transactions, legal actions and gives emphasis to professional responsibility and ethical behaviour.
 The course is made up of a number of components and modules which cover a variety of areas of practice where communication, research, advocacy and legal transaction skills are utilised.